Fundraising Luncheon at the Olde Glasgow Mill with Chef Emily Wells: October 3rd- 4th, 2015

-Please take a moment to read these amazing blog posts from recent visits to Kenya.
+Please take a moment to read the very interesting blog posts from the recent visits of these vet students to Kenya.

 $35 for 35 years!
 Lights for Kenya 2015